Onelii-v/Titanic_survival_analysis/README.md

 ## Overview

-This is a project I worked on to practice the basics of data science: cleaning messy data, creating new features, and training a model to predict survival (`Survived`: 0 = did not survive, 1 = survived)
+This is a group project I worked on to practice the basics of data science: cleaning messy data, creating new features, and training a model to predict survival (`Survived`: 0 = did not survive, 1 = survived)

 ## Approach